mendix/GoogleAnalytics/README.md

 Track pageviews and custom event with Google Analytics.
 If you have an e-commerce application, you can also use this widget to keep track of your transactions.

-## Contributing

-For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!

 ## Typical usage scenario

 You want to track how often a product is viewed and inspect it in Google Analytics.